Annual Percentage Rate

 The APR is usually determined by the lender only after the credit check.
 Credit granted is the money that the lender makes available to the borrower.

-2. The APR and the Consumer Credit Act (CCA)
+2. The APR and the Consumer Credit Act

-According to the Consumer Credit Act (KKG), the APR must be explicitly stated in the credit agreement.
+According to the Consumer Credit Act (Konsumkreditgesetz), the APR must be explicitly stated in the credit agreement.
 If this is not possible, the annual interest rate and the costs charged after conclusion of the contract must be stated.

 Maximum interest rate